Copedent

-Copedent is a term used to describe the tuning and pedal arrangement on a pedal steel guitar and is unique to that instrument.
+Copedent (often copedant) is a term used to describe the tuning and pedal arrangement on a pedal steel guitar and is unique to that instrument.
 Typically expressed in the form of a table or chart, the word is a portmanteau of "chord–pedal–arrangement and is pronounced "co-PEE-dent".
 It was coined in 1969 by Steel Guitar Hall of Fame member Tom Bradshaw and first reached a wide audience in a 1972 article in Guitar Player magazine.
 A complete copedent includes the order of strings, their tuning, string gauges, and whether a string is plain or wound; it also indicates how any string's pitch is changed by applying a foot pedal or a knee lever.
 It has become an international standard used by steel guitar players and manufacturers to describe the specifications of these instruments.

 E9 copedent

 The Nashville E9 tuning for a steel guitar (also called the "E9 Chromatic Tuning") is the most common tuning used in modern country music.
 The tuning evolved from 1950 to 1970 by incremental refinements by many elite steel guitarists playing on tour.
 During this period, a consensus developed toward standardization of the 10-string pedal steel guitar to support optimal chord and scale patterns across a single fret.
 It was very informal.
 If a player added an additional string, tuned differently, or changed the order of the strings, it either caught on with others or it did not.
 The copedent chart was a way players could communicate with each other and with guitar makers.
 Hall of fame steel players including Buddy Emmons, Jimmy Day, Ralph Mooney and others made contributions that created permanent changes to the instrument.
 Educator Mark Van Allen called the modern E9 tuning "logical" and the "perfect vehicle for most modern music".
-The example in the chart below is the one used by Buddy Emmons and, as of 2020, is by far the most popular copedent used by manufacturers to ship new pedal steels guitars to dealers.
+The example in the chart below is the one used by Buddy Emmons and, as of 2020, is by far the most popular copedent used by manufacturers to ship new pedal steel guitars to dealers.